 “I thought he lived in town,” Lisa said with a distant note of worry.

 Upon arrival, to my surprise, we found Tom was right.
-Jasper’s house was beautiful; a sprawling ranch with outdoor pool and hot tub in the back yard.
-The lush apple and peach orchards stretched beyond the stables as far we could see.
-In addition, a friendly bevy of merry-makers were by the pool, and topping it off, Jasper proved a congenial host.
+Jasper’s house was beautiful; a sprawling ranch with an outdoor pool and hot tub in the backyard.
+The green apple and peach orchards stretched beyond the stables as far we could see.
+Also, a friendly bevy of merry-makers was by the pool, and topping it off, Jasper proved a congenial host.